tawhidii/geo-django-folium/README.md

 # Geo Django

-A web application for calculate distance bewteen to cities built with Django(A python web framework) and folium.
+A web application for calculate distance bewteen two cities built with Django(A python web framework) and folium.